What Does the Bible Say About Science?

 But what about the apparent conflicts between the Bible and science?
 Often, these arise from different interpretations or when the Bible is expected to function as a scientific manual, which it is not.
 The Bible speaks in the language of theology and morality, addressing the deeper questions of meaning and existence.

-See also What Does the Bible Say About the Dead?
+See also What Does the Bible Say About Integrity?

 When it comes to knowledge and wisdom, the Bible is all for it.
 Wisdom is highly valued, and gaining knowledge is seen as a worthy pursuit.
 This aligns well with the scientific endeavor of understanding the world.